adrianyadav/jekyll-netlify-cms/_posts/2020-08-03-attention.md

 What I'm saying is, when you are set on the task - focus solely on the task at hand in the **present**.

 When you open your laptop to do an assignment, just do only that.
 Open up research, the marketing criteria and start writing.
-When you've done enough to warrant a break, don't open up any app YouTube, Instagram, or check your messages.
+When you've done enough to warrant a break, don't open up any app like YouTube, Instagram, or check your messages.
 Instead do one of the following or a combination: take a walk, meditate, hydrate, read a chapter, listen to a podcast, reflect, think.

 You might ask: well when should I check instagram, WhatsApp, Facebook personals, emails - not between crucial tasks, do it as a task itself and not every time you have a few minutes.
 For example: I will check my instagram for 5 minutes at lunch time.
 Designate a time.
 When you lose your attention , you will lose momentum and you will lose the time you set aside to finish the things that matter.